December 9, 10 & 11, 2019

 Rod holds both a Bachelor’s and a Master’s degree in Software Engineering from the University of Louisville.
 He lives with his wife and dogs in Colorado where they all enjoy hiking, traveling, and dog sports.

-Author of "The Design of Web APIs"
+The API Handyman, Author of "The Design of Web APIs"

 Arnaud Lauret aka The API Handyman.
 Author of The Design of Web APIs.
 Creator of the API Stylebook.
 Senior API Architect working on API design, documentation, software architecture, tools, training and governance at Natixis.